 For people affected by hepatitis B, the journey through the Australian visa and migration system can be stressful, uncertain and costly.
 The administrative processes demanded by the health requirement and mandatory health assessments for visa applicants add an extra layer of complexity.
 People living with hepatitis B going through this process are often left with more questions than answers, and very little publicly available information to guide them.

-Relaunch of Global HIV Travel and Residence Tool: Positive Destinations
+HIV Justice Network Relaunches Global HIV Travel and Residence Tool: Positive Destinations

 Here in Australia and abroad, activists, human rights lawyers, clinicians, public health experts and of course countless people living with HIV have been calling for the repeal of migration law and policy that discriminates against those living with HIV.
 However, until these discriminatory migration rules are eliminated, people living with HIV, their partners, family and those that support them, will require reliable and up-to-date information on restrictions affecting people living with HIV who want to travel, relocate or migrate.